structurizr/dsl/docs/language-reference.md

 The ```deployment``` keyword defines a [Deployment view](https://c4model.com/#DeploymentDiagram) for the specified scope and deployment environment.

 ```
-deployment <*|software system identifier> <environment name> [key] [description] {
+deployment <*|software system identifier> <environment> [key] [description] {
     ...
 }
 ```

-The first property defines the scope of the view, and the second property defines the deployment environment.
+The first property defines the scope of the view, and the second property defines the deployment environment (which can be an identifier, or a name).
 The combination of these two properties determines what can be added to the view, as follows:

 - ```*``` scope: All deployment nodes, infrastructure nodes, and container instances within the deployment environment.
 - Software system scope: All deployment nodes and infrastructure nodes within the deployment environment.
 Container instances within the deployment environment that belong to the software system.